 If you live in an area with extreme weather, like Saskatchewan, consider purchasing additional coverage to protect yourself against potential damage.
 If your vehicle is a few years old, consider asking one of our advisors at Harvard Western about Optiom insurance.

-Optiom Pro, for example, is coverage for a total loss providing vehicle replacement for your new, used or leased vehicle.
-Whether your car is used for personal, business or commercial use, OR any combination of the three, you may qualify for Optiom Pro.
+Optiom Pro, for example, provides coverage for a total loss and vehicle replacement for your new, used, or leased vehicle.
+Whether your car is used for personal, business or commercial use OR any combination of the three, you may qualify for Optiom Pro.
 Coverage with Optiom is available for up to 36 months from the delivery date or until the odometer reaches 200,000 kilometres, whichever comes first.

 When driving in Saskatchewan, taking extra precautions is vital to stay safe.
 Here are some tips to keep in mind: